KasperFranz/wtfm.io/manuscript/README.md

 # Introduction

-> “Good Code Is Subjective, Documentation Is Not”
->
-> Writing technical documentation is like going to the dentist; you know you’re supposed to do it, but you don’t really want to.
-The problem with writing documentation is that it takes time, which pulls away from the job of writing code.
-Unfortunately, this attitude bleeds into every corner of an organization, reinforcing phrases like “good code doesn’t need documentation” and ultimately resulting in an unmaintainable legacy codebase.
->
-> This section will dispel the “code as documentation” myth, and make a business case for prioritizing technical documentation within the product development lifecycle.
->
-> Specific points to be addressed:
->
-> * Clear and understandable documentation reduces developer onboarding time, which in turn builds a more informed, more productive organization
-> * Documentation is a professional courtesy for the next developer who has to work with your code
-> * Documentation prevents “knowledge silos” - a situation where specific areas of a codebase are only maintained and understood by one engineer
->
-> As an aside, this is a great anecdote about how poor documentation can have dire consequences - [https://www.reddit.com/r/talesfromtechsupport/comments/5u2yra/the\_time\_i\_killed\_an\_entire\_company/](https://www.reddit.com/r/talesfromtechsupport/comments/5u2yra/the_time_i_killed_an_entire_company/)
->
-> TODO: get permission to quote ^

 Good code is subjective.
 Documentation is not.

 Let's face it, writing technical documentation is like going to the dentist; you know you’re supposed to do it, but you _really_ don’t want to.
 The problem with writing documentation is that it takes time, which pulls away from the job of writing _code_.
 Unfortunately, this attitude bleeds into every corner of an organization, reinforcing phrases like “good code doesn’t need documentation” and ultimately resulting in an unmaintainable legacy codebase.